-Heel pain is one of the most common and debilitating conditions treated at my Physical Therapy office.
+Heel pain is one of the most common and debilitating conditions treated in Physical Therapy today.

-Patients arriving with heel pain reported trying multiple other therapies and healthcare professionals and reported having the condition for longer periods of time than any other condition.
+Patients arriving with heel pain have usually already tried many other therapies and reported having the condition for longer periods of time than any other condition.

-In fact, patients with heel pain had usually already tried at least three other treatments before they began healing with 2 simple treatments.
+In fact, patients with heel pain had usually already tried at least three other treatments before they began healing with a simple treatment.

 Other treatments that had failed to make any difference included wearing a boot for six weeks (the boot of shame!).
 So unfair and a waste of time.

 NB: in fact wearing a boot to treat the heel pain symptoms will actually make you worse in the long-term.
 Why?
 Because not only does wearing a boot not treat the specific cause of heel pain, it actually promotes muscle atrophy wasting or shrinking of all of the foot and ankle muscles and limits/excludes the patient from participating in physical activity which is detrimental for both mental and physical fitness… crazy!
 Don’t wear the boot!